bodrick/awesome/TOPICS.md

 *   [TheJoeFin/Text-Grab](https://github.com/TheJoeFin/Text-Grab) - Use OCR in Windows quickly and easily with Text Grab.
 With optional background process and popups.
 *   [G-Stas/Volumey](https://github.com/G-Stas/Volumey) - Volume mixer that allows you to set up global hotkeys to control your Windows audio system.
 *   [indiff/qttabbar](https://github.com/indiff/qttabbar) - QTTabBar is a small tool that allows you to use tab multi label function in Windows Explorer.   https://www.yuque.com/indiff/qttabbar
-*   [CommunityToolkit/Microsoft.Toolkit.Win32](https://github.com/CommunityToolkit/Microsoft.Toolkit.Win32) - This repository contains all controls for WPF and WinForms to simplify and demonstrate usage of UWP controls
+*   [CommunityToolkit/Microsoft.Toolkit.Win32](https://github.com/CommunityToolkit/Microsoft.Toolkit.Win32) - ARCHIVE - This repository contained XAML Islands wrapper controls and tooling for XAML Islands with WinUI 2, see readme for more info about XAML Islands with WinUI 3 and the WindowsAppSDK.
 *   [HavenDV/H.NotifyIcon](https://github.com/HavenDV/H.NotifyIcon) - TrayIcon for WPF/WinUI/Uno.
 *   [Seuleuzeuh/WPFTabTipMixedhardware](https://github.com/Seuleuzeuh/WPFTabTipMixedhardware) - Simple TabTip / Virtual Keyboard integration for WPF apps on Win10 with mixed Touchscreen & Keyboard
 *   [smourier/TraceSpy](https://github.com/smourier/TraceSpy) - TraceSpy is a pure .NET, 100% free and open source, alternative to the very popular SysInternals DebugView tool.